babelouest/rhonabwy/README.md

 Documentation is available in the documentation page: [https://babelouest.github.io/rhonabwy/](https://babelouest.github.io/rhonabwy/)

-Example program to parse and verify the signature of a JWT using its publick key in JWK format:
+Example program to parse and verify the signature of a JWT using its public key in JWK format:

 ```C
 /**